basedharsh/MEFN/README.md

 4. **Configure MongoDB connection:**

-   Inside your backend code (typically in `backend/server.ts`), ensure you have your MongoDB connection configured.
+   Inside your backend code (in `backend/src/server.ts`), ensure you have your MongoDB connection configured.
 Example:

    ```javascript
    const mongoose = require('mongoose');